-If you cannot implement a website code freeze before the initial migration, your Customer Success Engineer may perform an extra intermediate migration later in the migration process, after you have put a code freeze in place.
+If you cannot implement a website code freeze before the initial migration, your Customer Onboarding Engineer may perform an extra intermediate migration later in the migration process, after you have put a code freeze in place.

-Your Customer Success Engineer will inform you regarding how long the initial migration took and, based on that information, will provide an estimate of time required for the final migration.
+Your Customer Onboarding Engineer will inform you regarding how long the initial migration took and, based on that information, will provide an estimate of time required for the final migration.
 You should put a content freeze into effect shortly before the final migration, and keep the content freeze in place throughout both the final migration process and final testing, until the DNS switch is complete.

-Your Customer Success Engineer will conduct the final data migration.
+Your Customer Onboarding Engineer will conduct the final data migration.
 This final migration contains the final sync of your files and database, to ensure all content changes made on your current production website after the initial migration are brought over to Acquia Cloud.

 Final testing and DNS switch

 After the final migration, you must perform final QA testing to verify that the newly-migrated website is working correctly.
 If your tests are successful, you will need to repoint your domain names to your new subscription.
 Your Acquia Ready team can provide DNS records if necessary.
 After the DNS switch is completed, your code freeze and content freeze are over and your website is live on Acquia Cloud!